stevenlwashington/donut_shop/README.md

  -Creates a new DonutShop object with the user supplied data from the input tags.
  -Appends a row to the table using the new object's hourly and daily donut totals.

+Shoutout to Google Fonts for Font Orbitron...
+Unfortunately I didn't catch the name of the author!